Streaming Data Processing with DataMapper (Deprecated - DataMapper)

 To set the Streaming parameter in your data mapping flow, follow these steps:

-In the DataMapper view, click the Properties icon (highlighted below).
+In the DataMapper view, click the Properties icon.
+DataMapper displays the general configuration dialog.

 In the Pipe Size input field, enter the desired size of the cache.
 The default is 2048.
 Bear in mind that: